 What is the House Edge?

-In simple terms, the house edge is a mathematical expression of the advantage a game has on the player over the long term.
-This amount has been carefully calculated to give the gaming site an assurance of profitability, allowing them to generate revenue and cover overhead such as employees and licensing fees.
+In simple terms, the house edge is a mathematical expression of the advantage a game has on the player over the long run.
+This amount has been carefully calculated to assure the gaming site of profitability, allowing them to generate revenue and cover overhead such as employees and licensing fees.

 The house edge is always expressed as a percentage, and it indicates the amount of money that a player can expect to lose on a bet (over long-term play).
 For example, a player who risks $100 on a game with a 5% house edge could expect (on average) to lose $5 during their session.
 As you can see, the higher the percentage, the worse it is for the customer.